jfloff/grpc-java-sbt/README.md

 ## Run

 In one terminal run `sbt run` and select the `hello-world-server` main to spawn a server.
-In another terminal run `sbt run`again and select `hello-world-client` main to spawn a client (you can spawn multiple ones repeating this step).
+In another terminal run `sbt run` again and select `hello-world-client` main to spawn a client (you can spawn multiple clients by repeating this step).

 That's it!